 - Homeschooling with annual assessment.
 This also requires an annual filing of Form A and submission of annual assessments (this can include report cards, teacher review, or standardized test).
 Like other options in Iowa, this allows access to public school programs like dual enrollment in public school (with access to public school classes, extracurricular activities), driver’s education, free testing at the public school, and more.

 - Homeschooling with Home School Assistance Program (HSAP).
 While HSAP is a public school program, HSAP students are not considered public school students.
 However, there are some dual-enrollment benefits HSAP students can access, including public school classes, extracurricular activities, and post-secondary enrollment option low-cost college classes.
 Keep in mind, however, being in an HSAP does not automatically dual-enroll a student.

-The Jayhawk State currently provides homeschoolers with two options.
+The Jayhawk State currently provides homeschoolers with the following option.

 - Homeschooling as a non-accredited private school.
 This option requires the following steps, according to state law:

 - Choose a name and register your school; when dealing with officials, always refer to your school as a private school.

 - Pick an instructor; the only requirement is that the teacher (which could be you) is “competent.”

 - Teach for approximately 186 days during the year.